Things to do when Backpacking Belgrade

 The Black Turtle II Pub – This is one of Old Belgrade’s best traditional, Serbian styler pubs.

-The Splav’s – The Splav’s are the famous, anchorched barges floating on the Danube.
-They form the centre of Belgrade’s nightlife especially in the summer months when there are racous parties 7 nights a week.
+The Splav’s – The Splav’s are the famous, anchored barges floating on the Danube.
+They form the center of Belgrade’s nightlife especially in the summer months when there are raucous parties 7 nights a week.
 No two are the same and they cater for all manner of tastes and budgets.
 My pick is the bohemian Zappa.

 Getting To and From Belgrade Serbia

 Serbia’s other major cities are Novi Sad and Nis and both can be reached by a 4-hour bus ride from Belgrade central station.
 Busses are regular, advance booking is not needed and cost under $10.
 Both are worth visiting.
-Novi Sad is famed for the annual Exit electronic music festival and Nis has a tower made of human skulls as well as outdoor summer parties in an ancient fortress.
+Novi Sad is famed for the annual Exit electronic music festival and Nis has a tower made of human skulls as well as outdoor, summer parties right inside an ancient fortress.

 If you want to leave Serbia after you finish in Belgrade, then there are also regular buses to Skopje in Macedonia.
 The journey takes around 6 hours depending on border checks and costs under $15.
 Sarajevo in Bosnia is another popular destination after Belgrade and again, the journey takes 6 – 7 hours ((depending on border checks) and costs under $15.